CrookedNumber/blog/source/_posts/2013-07-25-getting-quotes-right.md

 Perhaps the most frequently misunderstood element of web development is character sets and, in particular, quotes.
 Devs, editors, and writers love to blame anyone and anything -- Microsoft, Word, RSS, the WYSIWYG -- for their quote woes.
 They throw around terms like “curly quotes”,“smart quotes” and “Microsoft quotes” -- as if they were foreign, mystical characters, rather than boring, everyday UTF characters.
 But here are the true facts about quotes:

-- 99% of the time, you should never use ' and " in the content of a blog post or article.
+- 99% of the time, one should never use ' and " in the content of a blog post or article.
 - If you're *quoting* someone, then you should use quotation marks -- that is,  “ and ”
 - To borrow from [Richard Rutter and Mark Boulton](http://webtypography.net/sxsw2007/), if a rag like *The Sun* can get this right, you should be able to as well.
 - This has *absolutely nothing* to do with HTML entities